eventnetusa/eventnet/src/_vip/medicare-oep.md

       image_2_path:
     video_block:
       video_id:
   - text_block_markdown: '10x10" Mall Kiosk.
-We will secure malls in your targeted zip code, brand and have it delivered to your team.
-We can supply trained staff for lead generation if you request.'
+We will secure malls in your targeted zip code, brand kiosk and have it delivered/set up for your team at the mall.
+We can supply trained staff/greeters upon request.'
     single_image_block:
       single_image_path:
     double_image_block: